kathir-ks/kathir-ks/README.md

-I’m interested in Deep Learning...
+I’m interested in Deep Learning.

-I’m learning Language Models and their applications...
+I’m learning Language Models and their applications.